 To survive in the overcrowded food delivery field, food delivery startups need to spend big on marketing and promotion (in addition to salaries of in-staff employees and contracted couriers), so charging users nominal service fees seems quite reasonable.
 After all, startups need to keep their business going.
 But the trouble is that service and delivery fees are sometimes not that insignificant.

 For instance, Caviar charges an 18-percent service fee on top of each order.
 Moreover, Caviar has a $15 minimum in some cities, but doesn’t reveal this fact until checkout.
-Another popular grocery delivery startup, Instacart, charges up to $12 for each delivery, and the delivery fee for aforementioned Postmates can easily top $10.
+Another popular grocery delivery startup, Instacart, charges up to $12 for each delivery, and the delivery fee for the aforementioned Postmates can easily top $10.

 But while people are willing to sacrifice their money for the convenience of takeout delivery services, discrepancies between estimates and final costs – specifically, being charged way more than expected – can frustrate customers and turn them away from a service.
 This is precisely what happened to Postmates.